 Corruption in Malaysia is relatively low in comparison to the rest of East Asia.
 One of the main sectors subject to corruption is public procurement, with Malaysian companies sometimes being favored over foreign companies and with political connections still playing an important role in the outcome of public tenders.
-Anti-corruption laws are mainly contained within the Malaysian Anti-Corruption Commission Act, which covers a range of offences (including active and passive bribery, extortion and abuse of office) and penalties for private and public sector corruption.
+Anti-corruption laws are mainly contained within the Malaysian Anti-Corruption Commission Act, which covers a range of offenses (including active and passive bribery, extortion and abuse of office) and penalties for private and public sector corruption.
 However, a lack of capacity and technical skills in some areas mean the level of enforcement is sometimes lacking.
-Local laws do not make an exception for facilitation payments, which should therefore be considered unlawful.
+Local laws do not make an exception for facilitation payments, which should, therefore, be considered unlawful.

 Last updated: November 2016

 Corruption in the Malaysian judiciary carries a medium risk for business.
 Bribes and irregular payments are sometimes exchanged in return for obtaining favorable court decisions (GCR 2015-2016).
-Nonetheless only a small percentage of companies perceive the courts to be a constraint to doing business in Malaysia (ES 2015).
+Nonetheless, only a small percentage of companies perceive the courts to be a constraint to doing business in Malaysia (ES 2015).
 Companies perceive the courts to be efficient in settling disputes and challenging government regulations (GCR 2015-2016).
 Despite that the judiciary is independent and well-functioning, the institution is subject to increased influence from the political elite (BTI 2016).

 Malaysia is a member of the International Centre for Settlement of Investment Disputes (ICSID) and has acceded the New York Convention 1958 on the Recognition and Enforcement of Foreign Arbitral Awards.